 18. Who is on the Housing Register and Who Gets Housed?

-The Council will publish annually on its main website and the Mole Valley Home Choice website anonymised information on the numbers and types of households on the housing register and of the households who have been housed.
+The Council publish annually on its Mole Valley Home Choice website anonymised information on the numbers and types of households on the housing register and of the properties that have been allocated.

 19. Equal Opportunities